 "This is the perfect time of year [December] to sit at the kitchen window on a rainy day, gazing at what winter is doing to the garden and contemplating the meaning of life.

-"The garden, after all—or in my case, the week patch—is the ultimate extension of our personal self, far beyond how we decorate our homes.
+"The garden, after all—or in my case, the weed patch—is the ultimate extension of our personal self, far beyond how we decorate our homes.
 The house looks nice to our guests, but we commit ourselves to the world with statements we make in the garden.

 'While I may in a legal sense 'own' the land in which my garden resides, I can only borrow it in a moral sense.
 I am therefore both a temporary custodian and a trustee of my garden for those who must someday live where I now dwell,' Chris Maser of Corvallis writes in his new book, The World is in My Garden: A Journey of Consciousness.